Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Rajib Rana} received the PhD. degree in computer science and engineering from UNSW, Australia, in 2011.
-Currently, he is working as a post-doctoral research fellow in the Autonomous Systems Laboratory at CSIRO.
-He has expertise in the field of information theory (compressive sensing), signal processing and machine learning.
-His broad research interest is on understanding human behavior using pervasive computing technology and facilitate ubiquitous and cost-effective solution for health monitoring. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Daniel Austin} (M`05) received the B.S. degree in electronic engineering technology from the Oregon Institute of Technology, Portland, OR, USA in 2006, the M.S. degree in electrical engineering from the University of Southern California, Los Angeles, CA, USA in 2008, and is currently working toward the Ph.D. degree in biomedical engineering at the Oregon Health \& Science University, Portland, OR, USA.
+\begin{IEEEbiography} [{ }]{Rajib Rana, PhD} received the PhD degree in computer science and engineering from the University of New South Wales, Sydney, Australia, in 2011.
+Currently, he is working as a Research Scientist in the Centre for Health Sciences Research, at USQ.
+He has expertise in the field of signal processing (compressive sensing, sparse coding), optimization and machine learning.
+He is passionate about data-driven health care for maintaining wellness.
+His research interests span developing reliable data extraction algorithms from low-power mobile devices, and harness this burgeoning data stream to model behavioral, physiological, physical and emotional states of human being. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Daniel Austin, PhD} received the B.S. degree in electronic engineering technology from the Oregon Institute of Technology, Portland, OR, USA in 2006, the M.S. degree in electrical engineering from the University of Southern California, Los Angeles, CA, USA in 2008, and the Ph.D. degree in biomedical engineering at the Oregon Health \& Science University, Portland, OR, USA.

-He is currently working as a Biomedical Researcher for the Point of Care Laboratory at the Oregon Health \& Science University, Portland, OR.
-His research interests include signal processing and behavioral modeling with applications to in-home monitoring for early detection of physical and cognitive decline. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Peter G. Jacobs} (M`92) received a bachelor’s degree in engineering (B.S.) from Swarthmore College in 1995, a masters in electrical and computer engineering (M.S.E.E.) from the University of Wisconsin in Madison in 1998 and a doctor of philosophy in electrical engineering from the Oregon Health and Science University (Ph.D.) in 2010.
+He is an Adjunct Assistant Professor in the Department of Neurology at Oregon Health \& Science University and a Data Scientist at AppNexus.
+His research interests include computational modeling of human behavior with applications to the early detection of physical and cognitive decline. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Peter G. Jacobs, PhD} is an Assistant Professor in the Department of Biomedical Engineering at Oregon Health \& Science University (OHSU).
+He received his in electrical engineering from OHSU, his masters in electrical and computer engineering from the University of Wisconsin in Madison, and his bachelors in engineering from Swarthmore College.
+His interests are in the area of researching, designing, and translating novel medical devices and systems for use within natural living environments.
+Numerous projects are ongoing in the lab which fit broadly within the areas of (1) medical device and algorithm development primarily in the area of diabetes technologies and (2) ubiquitous computing for delivering home-based health care solutions including wearable and ambient systems.

 His current appointment is as an Assistant Professor in the Departments of Biomedical Engineering and Otolaryngology at Oregon Health \& Science University and as a Research Investigator at the Portland VA Medical Center, in Portland Oregon at the National Center for Rehabilitative Auditory Research.
 His current interests are within the fields of telemedicine, hearing sciences, biomedical device design, and signal processing.